MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/BasicLogicCircuits.md

 <KeyConcepts :ConceptArray= "[
 {
-  Concept:'Transistors are used to construct simple logic gate', Details:'Connecting 2, 4, or 6 Transistors in series and parallel, we have Basic Logic Circuits that behave like well-known logic functions'
+  Concept:'Transistors are used to construct simple logic gate', Details:'Connecting 2, 4, or 6 Transistors in series and parallel creates a Basic Logic Circuits that behave like well-known logic functions'
 },
 {
   Concept:'Basic circuits implement well-known logic operations',